irrio/semblance/README.md

 Options:
     -h, --help                      Print this help text
     -I, --invoke <FN> [ARGS...]
-Invoke an exported function
+Invoke an exported function -L, --link <MODULE>[ as ALIAS]  Load an additional module to be processed by the linker
 ```

 Currently, the runtime provides an implementation of `void puts(char *str);` that